 Between January and March, the Gulbenkian Orchestra will be at the center of a programme in which the human voice has a strong presence, under the direction of conductors such as Lorenzo Viotti, Giancarlo Guerrero and John Nelson.
 The pianist András Schiff and violinist Isabelle Faust are among the invited artists.

-This season the resident musicians of the Gulbenkian Foundation are presenting a group of programmes with a wide variety of languages, highlighting their different instrumental sections.
+During the second part of the season, the resident musicians of the Gulbenkian Foundation will present a repertoire with a wide diversity of languages, highlighting their different instrumental sections.
 The concerts will have an approximate duration of 1 hour, without an intermission.

-We invite you to join the orchestra’s celebration of great music.
+We invite you to join us the Gulbenkian Orchestra and Choir for the celebration of great music.
 Experiences that will stay with you forever.